Tyias Browning

 Tyias Charles Browning (born 27 May 1994), known as Jiang Guangtai (蒋光太 (Jiǎng Guāngtài)) in China, is a professional footballer who plays as a defender for Chinese Super League club Shanghai Port.
-Born in Liverpool, England, to a mother of Cantonese Chinese descent, he represents the China national team.
+Born in England, he plays for the China national team.

 In addition to playing as a centre-back, Browning can also play as a right-back.

 Early life

 Tyias Charles Browning was born in Liverpool, Merseyside, England.
 He attended the same school as his future Wigan Athletic teammates Lee Nicholls and Jack Phillips.

 He is eligible to play for the China national team because his maternal grandfather Ying-Wing Chiang (1939–1992), a chef in Macclesfield, England, was Cantonese, having emigrated from Meige Village, Xinhui County, China.
 Chiang married a Black British woman.
 In 2019, Browning became a naturalised Chinese citizen, benefiting from the Chinese football naturalisation policies.
 He later changed his name to Jiang Guangtai.

 Club career

 Everton

 Browning playing for Everton in a pre-season friendly in July 2011.

 Browning joined Everton in 2004 at the age of ten.
 Prior to that, he started at the local team for eight months before joining Everton.
 After progressing through the youth team for Everton, Browning began to play in the club's reserve, where he became a regular.
 He then helped Everton Reserves win the U18 Premier League title in the 2010–11 season.

 Browning developed at the club's reserves, playing in the right–back position for the side throughout his time there.
 Browning also received a captain armband for the club's reserves, as he develops.
 At the end of the 2013–14 season, Browning won the Under-21s Player of the Season at the club's end of season awards night.

 On 30 December 2012, he was called up to the first team for the first time as an unused substitute as Everton lost 2–1 to Chelsea.
 On 26 July 2013, Browning signed his first professional contract with the club, keeping him until 2015.

 In the 2014–15 season, Browning signed a three–year contract, keeping him until 2017.
 He made his debut for Everton's senior squad on 27 September 2014 at Anfield for the Merseyside Derby against Liverpool, coming on as a substitute to replace long-time Everton servant Tony Hibbert after 72 minutes with the scoreline 1–0 to Liverpool, as the game ended 1–1.
 Browning made another appearance in a follow–up match against Manchester United on 5 October 2014, coming on as a substitute to replace Hibbert again, in a 2–1 loss.
 Two months later, on 11 December 2014, he made his first start for the side, starting the whole game, in a 1–0 loss against Krasnodar.
 At the end of the 2014–15 season, Browning made three appearances in all competitions.